shania1113/shania1113.github.io/README.md

 ## Results

 The model is applied to ~10 users.
-Here, I will show an example output from the user who gave the most recommendations.
-This user (ID = 11656130) reviewed 3624 games.
+Here, I will show an example output from the user who gave the most recommendations in the cleaned-up dataset.
+This user (ID = 11656130) reviewed 1933 games.

 Model accuracy and RMSE report:
 Accuracy: 0.96